 For the easing sample, using the pattern provided for easing in the appendix, cut one of each pattern A and B. Using a basting stitch of 5, stitch 2 rows at 1/4" and 3/4".
 Leave 4" tails of thread on each end of stitching.
 Do not back tack.

-Videos of Pre Stitching Techniques prior to Garment Construction a.
-Trimming-trmming is used to remove bulk form both seam allowances.
+Videos of Pre Stitching Techniques prior to Garment Construction b.
+Grading- grading is trimming only one side of the seam allowance.